daienso/daienso.github.io/README.md

 #DAIENSO

-This repository contains materials about digital transformation for enterprises.
+This repository contains materials about DAIENSO Lab for IoT Edge Cloud Continuum.

 ## Authors